kennethsible/mkvpriority/README.md

 ## Acknowledgments

-This Python script was originally adapted from a Ruby script ([Andy2244/subby](https://github.com/Andy2244/subby)), updated for my specific use cases, and packaged into a convenient Docker image.
+I've been using the excellent script from [TheCaptain989/radarr-striptracks](https://github.com/TheCaptain989/radarr-striptracks) to remove unwanted audio and subtitle tracks.
+However, I've always wanted a solution that automatically sets my preferred tracks as default/forced and doesn't require remuxing.
+After searching GitHub, I found an unmaintained project ([Andy2244/subby](https://github.com/Andy2244/subby)) that I decided to revive and package into a Docker image.